 Timber Harvesting and Climate Change

-According to the World Resource Institute data, the deforestation is responsible for nearly 5 billion tons of Carbon emissions which equivalent to at least 10% of the yearly emissions into the environment, majorly caused by timber logging.
+According to the World Resource Institute data, deforestation is responsible for nearly 5 billion tons of Carbon emissions, which is equivalent to at least 10% of the yearly emissions into the environment, majorly caused by timber logging.

-The forests help to combat the climatic change for a healthy atmosphere.
-Opting careful measures helps in maintaining the biodiversity of the forests and slows the climatic change.
-Therefore, the more trees we have, the better quality of air we’ll get, because the plants absorb carbon dioxide from the air and exhale out the oxygen.
+The forests help to combat climate change for a healthy atmosphere.
+Taking careful measures will help you to maintain the biodiversity of the forests and slow climate change.
+Therefore, the more trees we have, the better quality of air we’ll get.
+Because the plants absorb carbon dioxide from the air and exhale oxygen.

 Wood Harvesting and Conservation